run-until-caught/Run-Until-Caught-Development/README.md

 ----------------------

 ## Principles of 'Run Until Caught'
-There are five higher-order concepts within Run Until Caught development.
+There are six higher-order concepts within Run Until Caught development.

 The first 4 concepts are part of the "run" part of "run until caught" development.
 - Believable Ignorance